themartiancompany/fur/man/fur.1.rst

 -d                      Download only (noinstall).

+-o output_dir           Output directory for the packages.

 -D <y/n>                Whether to skip dependencies check.

 -R <y/n>                Resolve missing dependencies.

+-T                      Clean cache at the end
+                        of the operation.

 Platform options
 =================

+-p package_manager      Package manager.

 -P platform             Platform for which to retrieve packages,
                         can be 'arch' or 'termux'.